 - Heat the oven to 160ºFan or equivalent.

-- Put the liner into the loaf tin, and put on a metal tray.
+- Put the lined loaf tin on a metal tray.

 - Add some very cold water – I used about 4 tablespoons – to the flour/butter mixture, and mix to make a firm dough.

-- Roll this out on a well floured worktop, to make a rectangle which is about the length of your loaf tin (that’s 24cms in my kitchen) and about 20cms deep.
+- Roll this out on a well floured worktop, to make a rectangle which is about the length of your loaf tin (that’s 24cms in my house) and about 20cms deep.

 - Sprinkle the pear pieces evenly over the dough